How to Call In:

 Due to the current high amount of calls to offices in DC, you might have to call several times before you get through or leave voicemail after selecting options on a touchtone menu.
 However, advocates using the switchboard have had more success talking to staff than those calling offices directly.
 If you have an extra minute, please contact your ANCOR Government Relations staff to let us know how your call went, so we can keep track of which offices are hearing from our members.

-Here is a short script you can use:
+Here are is a short sample script you can use:

 Option 2: Call your Members of Congress’ district (in-state) offices directly.